Blaizzy/mlx-embeddings/docs/New-Maintainer-Checklist.md

 - Invite them to the [`homebrew-ops` private operations mailing list](https://lists.sfconservancy.org/mailman/admin/homebrew-ops/members/add).
 - Invite them to the [`homebrew` private 1Password](https://homebrew.1password.com/people).

-If they are elected to of the Homebrew's [Software Freedom Conservancy](https://sfconservancy.org) Project Leadership Committee:
+If they are elected to the Homebrew's [Software Freedom Conservancy](https://sfconservancy.org) Project Leadership Committee:

 - Email their name, email and employer to homebrew@sfconservancy.org
 - Make them [owners on the Homebrew GitHub organisation](https://github.com/orgs/Homebrew/people)